 Maxi dresses are great wedding wear, just be careful with the material and make sure it doesn’t look too ‘bridal’.
 Take your Mum along when you try it on.
 She’s been to hundreds of weddings, probably, so is clued up on what is risky and what’s good to go.
 Keep the maxi dress itself simple, try to avoid lots of lace and embellishments and instead dress it up with some bright accessories.

 Look sensational in a shirt and skirt

 Pick up a fitted shirt in a fun print and team this with a skater skirt and heels for a comfortable but stylish wedding day ensemble.
 Use jewellery to dress up your look and a large clutch to hold all your bits and bobs in.
-Top off with a blow-dried mane and a bold floral crown for that slightly hipster/ethereal/bohemian look, without going over the top.
+Top off with a blow-dried mane and a bold floral crown for that slight hipster/ethereal/bohemian look, without going over the top.